f-edwards/intro_stats/index.md

 - Be respectful and professional.
 Be mindful of the space you take up in the classroom.

 - Collaborate with your colleagues.
+Social science is a team sport.
 I encourage you all to work together to complete assignments.
-I'll create a Slack channel for each homework and I want you to share and post comments on code and concepts.
-However, I do expect you each to submit your own homework writeups.
+However, you DO need to submit your own work.
+We will penalize work that is copy/pasted from other students or online sources.

+- Document your code.
+Explain what your code does in lots of detail.
+It helps you and helps us to evaluate your work.

 ## Prerequisites